peteraba/pff/README.md

 Installation
 ------------

-Install one of the binaries
+Install one of the binaries from the [latest release](https://github.com/peteraba/pff/releases/latest), or install it via Go: `go install github.com/peteraba/pff@latest`.

 Options
 -------